AMSP-04/NETN-SMC/NETN-SMC.md

 ### SMC_Response

-The response provides an indication if the related action was accepted or rejected/failed by a federate.
+The response indicates whether the related action was accepted or rejected/failed by a federate.
 A single response per sent action is expected.

 |Parameter|Datatype|Semantics|
 |---|---|---|